mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 But, since I don’t get along well with people, I hadn’t invited anyone but myself to the Opening Ceremonies of This Book.
-So it wasn’t really that embarassing.
+So it wasn’t really that embarrassing.
 I kept it under wraps and no one found out about the whole ordeal.

 So you’ve got to know that **synergy** doesn’t actually mean **synergy** in this book.
 I can’t do normal **synergy**.
 No, in this book, **synergy** means